xiangcatherine/ruby-array-methods/README.md

 By the end of this, developers should be able to:

 -   Use Ruby array methods to iterate through arrays.
--   Pass inline code as blocks or reference them as symbols in Ruby.
+-   Pass inline code as blocks to Array instance methods.
+-   Pass method names as symbols to Array instance methods.

 ## Preparation